Robert-H-Gan/image_segmentation_core50_project/Readme.md

 ### I. Implementing a pretrained model: Mask RCNN

-In order to compose annd to train a segmentation network to recognize mobile phones, it is possible to use a pre-trained model.
-In my case, I chose to use Mask R-CNN (regional convolutional neural network) which is a two stage framework: the first stage scans the image and generates proposals(areas likely to contain an object).
-And the second stage classifies the proposals and generates bounding boxes and masks.
 Firstly, I used transfer learning.
 This means that, instead of training a model from scratch, I started with a weights file that’s been trained on the COCO dataset.
 The COCO dataset contains a lot of other images (~120K), so the trained weights have already learned a lot of the features common in natural images.
+In my case, I chose to use Mask R-CNN (regional convolutional neural network) which is a two stage framework: the first stage scans the image and generates proposals(areas likely to contain an object).
+And the second stage classifies the proposals and generates bounding boxes and masks.

 The pre-trained weights (trained on MS COCO) file "mask_rcnn_balloon.h5" was too large and I couldn't upload it to the github repository.
 For the program to work, the file need to be downloaded at this link (https://github.com/matterport/Mask_RCNN/releases) and pasted in the samples folder of the Mask_RCNN repository.

-Fortunately, the coco dataset has a "cell phone" class, so the Mask R-CNN with the weights file from training on the COCO dataset is capable to classify, detect and segmentate cell phones in images.
+Fortunately, the coco dataset has a "cell phone" class, so Mask R-CNN was already capable to classify, detect and segmentate cell phones in images.

 Some image segmentation results on Core50 are showed below: